19,99 €

 The Impulse-Momentum Theorem: Relating Impulse and Momentum

-When Objects Go Bonk: Conserving Momentum
+When Good Objects Go Wild: Conserving Momentum

-When Worlds (Or Cars) Collide: Elastic and Inelastic Collisions
+When Worlds (or Cars) Collide: Elastic and Inelastic Collisions

 Chapter 11: Winding Up with Angular Kinetics